Ugochukwuodinaka/US-Health-Insurance-Coverage-Analysis/README.md

 - Top 10 States with the Most Declined Uninsured Rate (2010-2016): Identification of states with the most significant reductions in uninsured rates.
 Insights into factors contributing to the decline, such as Medicaid expansion and marketplace enrollment.
 Understanding of successful strategies for reducing uninsured rates that can inform future healthcare policy and outreach initiatives.

--State Medicaid Expansion Enrollment Status (2016): Assessment of Medicaid expansion's impact on healthcare coverage and access.
+- State Medicaid Expansion Enrollment Status (2016): Assessment of Medicaid expansion's impact on healthcare coverage and access.
 Comparison of enrollment rates and healthcare outcomes between states that expanded Medicaid and those that did not.
-Identification of disparities in coverage and access between expansion and non-expansion states.

 - Top 10 States with the Most Significant Medicaid Enrollment Change (2013-2016): Identification of states experiencing the largest changes in Medicaid enrollment.
 Understanding of economic, demographic, and policy factors driving enrollment changes.
 Insights into the effectiveness of Medicaid expansion and other enrollment initiatives.

 - Top 10 States by Health Insurance Coverage Change (2010-2015): Analysis of states with notable changes in health insurance coverage.
 Understanding of the impact of various factors, including Medicaid expansion and marketplace enrollment.
 Identification of demographic groups and regions experiencing the most significant shifts in coverage.